uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/electrical-networks/sections/talent-and-skills/en_US.md

 ---
-title: Our talent and skills
+title: An expert workforce dedicated to industry growth
 ---
-**An expert workforce dedicated to industry growth**

 In the UK, your company will benefit from a highly skilled workforce with extensive research and development experience, focused on benefitting the customer.

 We have universities offering world-class engineering degrees at undergraduate and postgraduate level, all feeding into our energy industries.